atrifex/Contra-SV/README.md

 VGA Controller Module
 =====================

-The VGA controller was used to setup the control signals for the display to which our design was outputting.
-The inputs into this module were clock and reset.
-The outputs were DrawX, DrawY, blank, hs, vs, pixel\_clk, and sync.
-The DrawX and DrawY signals were connected to the all of the modules related to sprites and background production.
-They gave these modules a reference to the position at which the electron beam was drawing.
-The vs and blank signals were used by many of the modules to help make sure that the drawing, motion, and collision detection were occurring synchronously with the refresh rate of the monitor.
-The rest of the output signals were directly connected to the display.
-The hs or horizontal sync was a short pulse at the end of a row of transmissions that kept the horizontal scanning of the screen exactly in sync with the transmission of the next row.
-This basically means that the horizontal sync was telling to screen that it needs to transition to outputting to the next line of pixels so that it doesn’t miss any pixels.
-The vs or vertical sync was also a short pulse except it was transmitted at end of each frame transmission instead of at the end of each row transmission.
-The purpose of the vertical sync was to help retain the frame by frame synchronization of the outputs.
-This basically means that the vertical sync told the screen to transition to outputting the first row and first column when it had reached the end of the last row.
+The VGA controller is used to setup the control signals for the monitor.
+The inputs into this module are clock and reset.
+The outputs are DrawX, DrawY, blank, hs, vs, pixel\_clk, and sync.
+The DrawX and DrawY signals are connected to all of the modules related to sprites and background production.
+They gave these modules a reference to the position at which the electron beam is drawing.
+The vs and blank signals are used by many of the modules to help make sure that the drawing, motion, and collision detection are occurring synchronously with the refresh rate of the monitor.
+The rest of the output signals are directly connected to the display.
+The hs or horizontal sync is a short pulse at the end of a row of transmissions that keeps the horizontal scanning of the screen exactly in sync with the transmission of the next row.
+This basically means that the horizontal sync is telling to screen that it needs to transition to outputting to the next line of pixels so that it doesn’t miss any pixels.
+The vs or vertical sync is also a short pulse also except it is transmitted at end of each frame transmission instead of at the end of each row transmission.
+The purpose of the vertical sync is to help retain the frame by frame synchronization of the outputs.
+This basically means that the vertical sync tells the screen to transition to outputting the first row and first column when it has reached the end of the last row.
 To make sure that the electron beam is not corrupting the image during these transition periods, a blank signal is used by the VGA controller to tell the electron beam to output nothing.
 This short period of time is known as the blanking period.
 Both the horizontal sync and the vertical sync are very important to the integrity of the image.
-The pixel\_clk was used to set the refresh rate of the screen.
-In the case of our design, we decided to set our pixel\_clk to 25 MHz.
-This allowed us to work at a rate of 60 frames per second and was fast enough such that the user would see any changes to be seamless.
-The last signal we outputted was the sync signal.
-This signal was disabled because it is not relevant to outputting our image.
+The pixel\_clk is used to set the refresh rate of the screen.
+In the case of most VGA monitors, this clk is set to 25 MHz.
+This allows the design to work at a rate of 60 frames per second and is fast enough such that the user will see all changes to be fluid.
+The last signal outputted is the sync signal.
+This signal is disabled because it is not relevant to outputting of the image.
 The image below shows the schematic block diagram of the VGA controller module.

 ![Alt text](/documentation/images/Picture4.png?raw=true "Optional Title")